 The trailer may not give us a look at gameplay or at Logan himself, but it does set the tone of Marvel's Wolverine - which at first glance appears to be a more bloody, mature alternative to Insomniac Games' Spider-Man series.
 You can check out the trailer below:

 So far, the reveal trailer is the only preview we currently have access to.
 In the meantime, we recommend keeping your eyes on PlayStation's official YouTube channel for any future updates.

 Marvel's Wolverine story and setting

-Though we don't yet have any concrete details as to what to expect from Marvel's Wolverine, the reveal trailer does offer several Easter eggs which offer some interesting hits.
+Though we don't yet have any concrete details as to what to expect from Marvel's Wolverine, the reveal trailer does offer several Easter eggs which provide some interesting hits.

 Firstly, the trailer's setting seems to drop a big clue about when and where Marvel's Wolverine is set.
 Logan is drinking in the Princess Bar, located in Madripoor (which you may recognize from The Falcon and the Winter Soldier), which we see from the bar sign and the Madripoor tourist poster.